JBaptisteAll/France_Adventure_Planner/README.md

 ## Conclusion
 This project showcases my ability to **gather, clean, analyze, and visualize data**, as well as build an interactive web application.
 By combining real-time weather insights with web scraping and automation, I created a practical tool for travelers looking for optimal weekend destinations.

+With the upgrade to **GitHub Actions**, the project is now **fully automated**, ensuring up-to-date weather data without any manual intervention.

 The project remains open for further improvements, including deeper data analysis and expanded features tailored for urban users seeking local activities.